LuigiAndrea/ctci/README.md

 ### Prerequisites

-You need to install on your machine the current version of .NET Core 1.1 (1.0.0-preview2-1-003177)
+You need to have installed .NET Core 1.1 on your machine.

 Verify your version running `dotnet --version` in a terminal/console window.